Images are great; they can draw the eye, provide additional information, affect one’s mood, and serve to really strengthen a message.

 So what does an image look like to one of these crawlers?
-To get an idea, head over to Seo-Browser, input your website URL, click on “I’m not a robot”, and hit “simple”.
-You’ll get a very basic view of your site, and if you look closely you’ll see that your images are replaced by their filenames; that’s what your website looks like to a search engine bot.
+To get an idea, head over to Seo-Browser, input your website URL, click on "I'm not a robot", and hit "simple".
+You'll see your site the way a search engine bot sees it, and if you look closely you'll notice that your images are replaced by their filenames; that's what your website looks like to a search engine bot.

 Optimizing Your Image Filenames

 Are you planning on uploading some images to your website?
 Before you do, find these images and take a look at their filenames.
 Your camera tends to name them with the date of when the image was taken (if you're lucky); this doesn't benefit your SEO and it just makes it harder to find your images either on your computer or on the backend of your site.
 NEVER reupload the same image to the backend of your site!
 This is how you end up with a dozen duplicates of the same image.

 As annoying as this might sound, you actually want to change the name of each image into a concise description of the image(s).
 Don't get fancy!